 - Before You Begin

-- Part 2: Pull iTunes API Data into Sheets
+- Part 1: Pull Data from iTunes to Sheets

 Click here to install the API Connector add-on from the Google Marketplace.